keli214/CRI_website/pages/cri.md

   Produces the needed adxdma dump scripts of a given network to program HBM

   `input`
   The inputs to the network for each timestep.
-Key, timestep value, list of axons </br>
+Key, timestep value, list of axons <br/>
   Type: dict

   `axon_ptrs`
-  Array of tuples pointing to the rows containing the synapses for the corresponding Axon.</br>
+  Array of tuples pointing to the rows containing the synapses for the corresponding Axon.<br/>
   Type: dict

   `Each tuple is (start row, end row).`

   `neuron_ptrs`
-  Array of tuples pointing to the rows containing the synapses for the corresponding Axon. </br>
+  Array of tuples pointing to the rows containing the synapses for the corresponding Axon. <br/>
   Type: numpy array

   `Each tuple is (start row, end row).`

   `synapses`
   List of tuples corresponding to synapses.
-Each tuple is (oncore/offcore bit, synapse address (row index of destination neuron pointer in HBM calculated as floor(destination neuron index / number of neuron groups)), weight) </br>
+Each tuple is (oncore/offcore bit, synapse address (row index of destination neuron pointer in HBM calculated as floor(destination neuron index / number of neuron groups)), weight) <br/>
   Type: list

-  `HBM_WRITE_CMD`</br>
+  `HBM_WRITE_CMD`<br/>
   Type: str

   `HBM_OP_RW
-  OP code to read/write to hbm vie PCie </br>
+  OP code to read/write to hbm vie PCie<br/>
   Type: str

   `NRN_BASE_ADDR`
-  Starting address of neuron pointers in HBM </br>
+  Starting address of neuron pointers in HBM <br/>
   Type: int

   `SYN_BASE_ADDR`
-  Starting address of synapses in HBM </br>
+  Starting address of synapses in HBM <br/>
   Type: int

   `PTR_ADDR_BITS`